 Plants will be growing in gallon pots.

-This variety produces two crops; the largest crop becomes ripe in the late summer/early fall on the tips of canes that grew throughout the summer.
+Raspberries produce two crops; the largest crop becomes ripe in the late summer/early fall on the tips of canes that grew throughout the summer.
 A second crop is then produced lower on those same canes early the next summer.
 To have two crops, the planting must be pruned as a summer bearer.
 Most everbearers will produce the best crop if NOT allowed to fruit in early summer.
 We recommend this approach for best results.